jwashin/angular2-rbi-dart/README.md

       }
     }

+## Demo

+There is a demo app using this at <https://github.com/jwashin/angular2-rbi-demo>.

 ## Features and bugs

 This currently (3 January, 2016) seems to work with MDL 1.0.6.
 I have not figured out testing yet, so a contributed test harness would be graciously accepted.